Giant thicket rat

 The giant thicket rat (Grammomys gigas) is a species of rodent in the family Muridae which is restricted to a small area of Kenya.

 Description

 The giant thicket rat is a slender arboreal rat with large, ovoid ears with a rather long and fine coat.
 It is very similar to Grammomys ibeanus but has larger teeth, longer rear feet and a larger head.
 The head-body length is 132 mm, tail length 201 mm, the rear foot has a length of 26.5 mm, the ear is 19 mm long and skull 35.1 mm.

 Distribution

 The giant thicket rat is endemic to Kenya, where it is restricted to the vicinity of Mount Kenya.

 Habitat and ecology

-The giant thicket rat is an arboreal species which is found in montane moist forest and high altitude scrub.
+The giant thicket rat is an arboreal species which is found in montane moist forest and high-elevation scrub.
 Species of the genus Grammomys feed on fruit, seeds and other plant matter, they occasionally eat arthropods.